 There are however a great many animals that feed in the sea though come onto the land for part or most of their lives, these include huge numbers of adelie, chinstrap, gentoo, king, emperor, rockhopper and macaroni penguins.
 Fur, leopard, Weddell, elephant and crabeater seals (crabeater seals are the second most populous large mammal on the planet after man) and many other kinds of birds such as albatrosses and assorted petrels.
 There are places in Antarctica where the wildlife reaches incredible densities, the more so for not suffering any human hunting.

-The presence of people in the arctic due to easy overland access from the south has influenced the region enormously and it has been inhabited for several thousand years.
-There are many villages, towns and cities dotted around the Arctic the largest being Murmansk with 325,100 inhabitants the next largest being 135,000, 85,000, 62,000, 58,000.
+The presence of people in the arctic due to overland access from the south has influenced the region enormously and it has been inhabited for several thousand years.
+There are many villages, towns and cities dotted around the Arctic the largest being Murmansk with 325,100 inhabitants the rest of the top 5 largest being 135,000, 85,000, 62,000 and 58,000.

 Arctic Permanent population - 4 million